Self Care By Practicing Mindful Kindness To Others

 Healing benefits of good Self Care By Practicing Mindful Kindness to Those around us.

-Practicing kindness can physically change your brain positively by boosting levels of serotonin and dopamine.
+Self Care by Practicing kindness can physically change your brain positively by boosting levels of serotonin and dopamine.
 Serotonin and dopamine are neurotransmitters produce which product feelings of satisfaction and well-being.
 These are important to your health and wellness on many levels of our existence.
 These neurotransmitters cause the pleasure and reward centers in your brain to light up like a Christmas tree.

 Smile at someone random

-KindnessHave you done this?
-Smiled at someone random, offered to hold the door, let someone cut in line at the deli.
+KindnessMay be it is hard to imagine that Self Care is gifting a smile to another.
+Have you done this?
+Smiled at someone random?
+Offered to hold the door?
+Let someone cut in line at the stop sign?
 The benefits go well beyond the act you’ve given to the other person.
-And fortunately for you, neural research shows any acts of kindness YOU preform for others with NO gain for YOURSELF has lasting benefits for YOU.
+And fortunately, it is self care for you, neural research shows any acts of kindness YOU preform for others with NO gain for YOURSELF has lasting benefits for YOU.

 Acts of kindness YOU preform for others with NO gain for YOURSELF has lasting benefits for YOU.

 Yes, you read that correctly.
 Leading Neuroplastic Doctors in the field of brain health tell us that fully selfless acts benefit the giver.
 When you leave a respectful impact of “positive vibes” with everyone you meet you change your own body chemistry for your own wellbeing.
 This can be done for yourself everywhere you go.
+So to others offer the following grace

-No really, where can I spread kindness?
+Yes, really, ask where can I spread kindness?

 • Make something to give away

-• In your community
+• In your community organize a gathering

 • Get involved in a volunteer organization